-Insurers use a driver's age to outline potential risk, assigning rates accordingly.
-Auto insurance is usually most expensive for teen drivers — due to their inexperience — and most affordable for middle-aged drivers.
-Because every car insurance company rates age tiers uniquely, it's wise to compare rates and find great coverage.
+Insurance companies use age to estimate risk, pricing policies accordingly.
+Auto insurance is typically expensive for teen drivers — due to their inexperience — and more affordable for older drivers.
+Since each insurance company rates ages uniquely, it's worth comparing rates and shopping around.

-Cost aside, USAA and Allied come with pros and cons, including the insurers' discount programs, add-ons, customer satisfaction ratings, and financial stability.
-Be sure to get quotes and compare rates before purchasing a policy.
+Affordability aside, USAA and Allied come with pros and cons, including the insurers' discount programs, add-ons, customer satisfaction ratings, and financial stability.
+Be sure to shop around before settling on an option.

 |Anti-Lock Brake System|